RobinHealthDe/Development/README.md

-# Robin Health PRODUCTION
+# Robin Health DEVELOPMENT

 ## Information and general workflow
-This is the Robin Health Repository for **production purposes**.
+This is the Robin Health Repository for **development purposes**.
 - All features should be developed in dedicated feature branches.
 - Upon completion, make sure all tests are still green and do a pull request.
 - The master is always automatically deployed to Heroku under `https://robinhealthproduction.herokuapp.com/`